itsbaraa/L293D-Motor-Driver/README.md

 # L293D Motor Driver

-This Arduino project controls a 4-wheel drive robot using a single L293D motor driver chip.
-The robot performs a pre-programmed sequence on startup and then switches to an autonomous obstacle avoidance mode using an ultrasonic sensor and a servo motor.
+This Arduino project controls a 4 dc motors using a single L293D motor driver chip.
+The motors perform a sequence on startup and then switches to an autonomous obstacle avoidance mode using an ultrasonic sensor and a servo motor.

 - **4 DC Motors** driven in parallel pairs (left side, right side).
 - A **L293D Motor Driver** to control the motors.
 - An **HC-SR04 Ultrasonic Sensor** to detect obstacles.
-- A **Servo Motor** IDK why.

 # How It Works